akm303/MIPS_Simulator/Documents/Part2/Design Notes/Part2_DesignNotes.md

 associated with the `address`' location in `memory`
 9. Otherwise, it pops the oldest `line` from the cache `queue`, and then creates the new `line`, applying step 8.
 10. After adjusting the cache, it then does a guaranteed-hit cache access by applying steps 4 through 6.

+Once the `cpu` has calculated an `effective address` and passed that `word` to our `cpu`, we extract the least significant 3 bits of that word to be our word `offset`, and then the next least significant 9 bits as a line `tag`.

+*Note:* Technically, our tag could be all the remaining non-offset bits, but in order to match the screenshot in the project description (which only displays three octals for a tag) we extract the next 9 bits.
+This should have no effect on our simulator's operation, since it has a maximum memory of only 2048 words, meaning our addresses will all calculate to values that fit within 11 bits (2048 = 2^11), so including every non-offset bit would mean all our tags will have the same first 5 bits of all 0s (b0000).
+Overall, we're saving about 10 Bytes of space in a full cache.